mozrin/devlite_core/README.md

-## 🧱 Devlite Blank Setup
+## 🧱 Devlite Core Setup

-To get started with **Devlite Blank**, make sure your `.devcontainer/devcontainer.json` file has the correct workspace folder path.
+To get started with **Devlite Core**, make sure your `.devcontainer/devcontainer.json` file has the correct workspace folder path.

 ### 🔧 Step 1: Update `workspaceFolder`